Spain

 Is Spain tourist-friendly?

 Yes—Spain is one of the most visited countries in the world and is well-equipped for tourism.
 English is widely spoken in major cities and tourist areas, and public transportation is reliable.
-Expect warm hospitality, especially in family-run businesses and smaller towns.
+Service norms vary by region and venue; in busy city centers, reservations and set meal times are common.

 Is Spain worth visiting?